Dental Medicaid Audits: What Practicing Dentists Need to Know

 10. Dentists Facing Medicaid Audits Need Experienced Legal Representation.

 Is your dental practice being targeted in a Medicaid audit?
 If so, we encourage you to contact us promptly for a free and confidential case assessment.
-To speak with health care fraud law defense attorney Dr. Nick Oberheiden, please call (888) 519-4897 or inquire online now.
+To speak with healthcare fraud law defense attorney Dr. Nick Oberheiden, please call 888-680-1745 or inquire online now.